Artem Metelev: Legislative activity

 Became a co-author of the initiative on the transfer of confiscated goods to charity.

-He was sanctioned by the UK government in 2022 in relation to the Russo-Ukrainian War.
+In the summer of 2022, Metelev submitted a legislative initiative to the Russian Government, which would involve the government and business in building creative clusters, art spaces, youth centers and coworking spaces in Russian cities and regions, in order to prevent the outflow of young people from small towns to big cities, and to develop youth policy infrastructure.
+He proposed extending public-private and municipal-private partnerships to the construction and maintenance of youth centers.

-In 2023, he launched the Youth Rights Protection Center under the State Duma Committee on Youth Policy.
+In 2023, he launched the Youth Rights Protection Center under Russia.
 The human rights organization will become a single window for young people who need legal support.

-In January 2023, he announced that State University of Management will become the main university of the State Duma Committee on youth policy on the topic of "youth self-government".
-In the plan, the development of a law on student self-government, initiatives to improve the effectiveness of youth parliaments, youth public chambers and public associations.
+In January 2023, he said that he plans to develop development of a law on student self-government, initiatives to improve the effectiveness of youth parliaments, youth public chambers and public associations.

 In 2023, he sent to the Government of Russia draft law on fixing in collective agreements of companies with employees measures to support corporate volunteering with the possibility of providing a paid day to participate in social projects.
 An amendment is planned to the Labor Code of Russia.

+В In March 2023, under his leadership, the committee for Youth Policy supported the approach to tobacco regulation in the country and reflected in the conclusion the need to finalize it for the second reading in terms of restricting the sale of vapes.
+In 2026, the Russian Government supported Metelev's initiative and approved a bill banning the sale of vapes in Russian regions.
+The ban is planned to be extended from 2027, and regional authorities will have the right to introduce it.

+On March 7, 2023, Metelev announced the preparation of a bill to combat live broadcasts in which the host performs shocking, dangerous, humiliating, or other controversial actions.
+In November 2023, the Russian Government prepared positive feedback on a package of Legislative projects introducing penalties for trash streams, and the law on liability for trash streaming was later signed by the President of the Russian Federation.